DayuanTan/CrackCodeInterviewAndLeetcode/README.md

 For the 9 chapters Alg course: [check this](9chapters).

-In addition, a good coding interview notes [Coding Interview University](https://github.com/DayuanTan/coding-interview-university)
+In addition, a good coding interview notes [Coding Interview University](https://github.com/DayuanTan/coding-interview-university) and a respository [Top Javaer 成神之路](https://github.com/DayuanTan/toBeTopJavaer).

 ------
 I split this book into 2 parts.